 The climatic data station located nearest to the Town is at Dulles International Airport.
 The climate of Haymarket is temperate, with the average precipitation of 40.35 inches.
 Precipitation over 0.1 inch occurs an average of 116 days during the year.
 The wettest month of the year is June, with an average of 4.23 inches of precipitation while the driest month is February, with an average of 2.64 inches of precipitation.
 The average annual temperature is 53.9° Fahrenheit, with a daily average high of 65.2° and a daily average low of 42.5°.
 The hottest month of the year is July with an average daily high of 87.0° while the coolest month of the year is January, which has a daily average high of 40.9°.
-The hottest day on record occurred in July, 1988 with 104°, while the coldest day on record occurred in January 1984 with -18° F. According to data recorded for the City of Manassas, average seasonal snowfall is 15.3 inches and the greatest depth of snow at any one time was recorded at 24 inches.
-The average relative humidity in mid-afternoon is about 55 percent.
-Humidity is higher at night and the average at dawn is about 83 percent.
+The hottest day on record occurred in July, 1988 with 104°, while the coldest d ay on record occurred in January 1984 with -18° F. According to data recorded for the City of Manassas, average seasonal snowfall is 15.3 inches and the greatest depth of snow at any one time was recorded at 24 inches.
+Records from Dulles International Airport indicate an average seasonal snowfall of 22.8 inches.
+The average at dawn is about 83 percent.
 The sun shines 70 percent of the time in the summer and about 50 percent of the time in the winter.
 The prevailing wind is from the south.
 Average annual wind speed is 7.4 miles per hour (mph) and is highest in March with an average wind speed of 9.1 mph.